Palmiro Togliatti: Education and military service

 In 1908, Togliatti studied at the Azuni classics high school (classical lyceum) in Sassari, where he was recognised as the best student in the school.
 After a series of studies concluded with an average of 30, the highest vote, Togliatti graduated in November 1915 with the thesis Il regime doganale delle colonie ("The colonial customs regime"), which was discussed with Luigi Einaudi.
 He also enrolled in the faculty of letters and philosophy.
 When his father died on 21 January 1911 of cancer, his family ended up in poverty; it was only thanks to a scholarship that Togliatti was able to graduate from the University of Turin with a degree in law in 1917.
-In 1914, Togliatti had entered politics by joining the Italian Socialist Party (PSI) prior to the First World War, but focused on his studies rather than activism.
-The war and his political activity prevented him from obtaining a second degree: he dedicated himself to politics in 1923.
+In 1914, Togliatti had entered politics by joining the Italian Socialist Party (PSI) prior to the First World War; however, he focused on his studies rather than activism.
+The war and his political activity prevented him from obtaining a second degree, and he fullt dedicated himself to politics starting in 1923.

-At the outbreak of the First World War, Togliatti declared himself in favour Italy's intervention on the side of the Entente powers, a minority view among socialists who distinguished, in the words of Battista Santhià, "between the imperialist war and the just national claims against the old imperialisms; they did not consider it right that some Italian provinces should remain under the dominion of a foreign state, moreover a reactionary one."
+At the outbreak of the First World War, Togliatti declared himself in favour Italy's intervention on the side of the Entente powers, a minority view among socialists who distinguished, in the words of Battista Santhià, "between the imperialist war and the just national claims against the old imperialisms; they did not consider it right that some Italian provinces should remain under the dominion of a foreign state [referring to Austria-Hungary's control of regions in northeastern Italy], moreover a reactionary one."
 According to Togliatti's brother Eugenio Giuseppe, Togliatti and Antonio Gramsci were "both hypercritical of the government's neutralist attitude and harshly anti-Giolittians".